airthingy/tensorflow-class-regression/README.md

 ```

 It will take a few moments but finally finish.

+>Estimators save the parameters in checkpoint files.
+If you re-run ``train.py`` it will start from where we left off at the end of the last training session.
+This lets you repeatedly run training if you need to.
+The down side is that if you change the model for some reason you need to delete the model folder where parameters are saved.

 ## Observe Loss Using Tensorboard
 Start Tensorboard by pointing to the folder where logging is done.